MSI Afterburner: How To Download And Use

 MSI Afterburner Screenshot Layout

 Right below the Afterburner logo at the top center, you will find three buttons: Kombustor, Help, and Information.
 The ”Kombustor” button will only be available if you have it installed.
-If you don’t, you can click it, and you will be taken to its download page.
+If you don’t, you can click it, and you will be directed to its download page.

 The Most Important Part